knockout/knockout/documentation/browser-support.md

  * Apple Safari (tested on Windows Safari version 5, Mac OS X Safari version 3.1.2, and iPhone Safari for iOS 4; should work on newer/older versions too)
  * Opera 10 for Windows

-It's very likely that Knockout also works on older and newer versions of these browsers, but there's only so many combinations I can check regularly!
-At the time of the last check, Knockout was also found to work on the following browsers (though I don't recheck these for every release):
+It's very likely that Knockout also works on older and newer versions of these browsers, but there's only so many combinations we can check regularly!
+At the time of the last check, Knockout was also found to work on the following browsers (though we don't recheck these for every release):

  * Opera Mini
  * Google Android OS browser (OS version 2.2)